This is the personal website of John Usher.

 He has conducted research at the acoustics department of Bang and Olufsen, the DSP group at Philips Nat Lab, and has undertaken research residencies at the Banff Centre.

-Since 2006 he has been chief system architect at Personics Labs (AKA Hearium), where he has over 30 issued patents on audio signal processing relating to a new earphone for augmented reality, music listening and voice communications.
+From 2006-2015 he was chief system architect at Personics Labs (AKA Hearium), where he worked on a new earphone for augmented reality, music listening and voice communications: it was the worlds first smart consumer earphone.

 Contents of JAR-Lab.com: